wf-amplicon documentation

 Amplicon workflow

-Nextflow workflow for analysing Oxford Nanopore reads created by amplicon sequencing.
+Nextflow workflow for analysing Oxford Nanopore reads created from haploid amplicons.

 Introduction

-This Nextflow workflow provides a simple way to analyse Oxford Nanopore reads generated from amplicons.
+This Nextflow workflow provides a simple way to analyse Oxford Nanopore reads generated from haploid amplicons.

 The workflow requires raw reads in FASTQ format and can be run in two modes: